dannyhope/uxbrighton/_posts/2023-04-11-mentorship-closing-party-2.md

 Over the past 9 months, we've seen tremendous growth and development among our mentorship pairs.
 We're proud to have played a role in facilitating these meaningful connections and learning experiences.

-Join us, at Shelter Hall's **Skylark Bar**, to raise a glass to our very first mentees and mentors.
+Join us in raising a glass to our very first mentees and mentors.
 Whether you're a mentee, mentor, or considering joining our next mentorship programme 🥂

 ## Agenda